 - Continually evaluating the effectiveness of the public participation programs and update them, as appropriate, to respond to public needs and concerns.

 Idaho Power, BLM and ODOE use a variety of tools and processes to create awareness of the project and facilitate meaningful public participation.
-The tools/processes are selected based on specific public participation goals and objectives as well as pertinent laws, regulations and policies related to public involvement.
+The tools/processes are selected based on specific public participation goals and objectives as well as pertinent statutory, and regulatory agency responsibly related to public involvement.

 The following are tools that may be used to engage the community:

 - Direct mailings (newsletters, invitations) to the project mailing list